divanvisagie/Layer-Capability-Pattern/README.md

 H -- ResponseMessage --> M
 ```

-## Principals
+## Principles

-**1. Request-Response Pattern (Universal message format):**
+**1. Request-Response Pattern (Universal Message Format):**
-All interactions with services in the system are based on a request-response model.
-Every service must be able to accept a `RequestMessage` and return a `ResponseMessage`.
+All interactions within the system abide by a request-response model.
+Every component, whether a layer or a capability must be able to accept a RequestMessage and return a ResponseMessage.

 **2. Capability Registration and Discovery:**
-Each service must be able to register itself with a central registry (like Askur), providing details about the capabilities it provides.
-The registry can then route `RequestMessage`s to the appropriate service based on its capabilities.
+Each capability must register itself with a central registry, providing details about its capabilities.
+This registry is then used by the capability selector layer to determine which capability is best suited to handle a given message.

 **3. Layered Pre and Post Processing:**
-Before messages are passed to the capabilities, they are passed through a series of layers.
+Before RequestMessages reach the capabilities, they undergo a series of transformations through various layers.
 Each layer can either reject the message entirely or modify it and pass it to the next layer.
-This allows for things like security, like rejecting unregistered users, adding memory to the system by storing Request and Response messages or even doing pre-processing like converting the message to an embedding.
+This allows for things like security by rejecting unregistered users, adding memory to the system by storing Request and Response messages or even doing pre-processing like converting the message to an embedding.

 Messages pass back through the layers in the opposite direction after being handled by the capability.
 This allows for other patterns like checking the response for undesirable content before sending it back to the user.